DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 The backtracking approach counts the number of valid solutions rather than storing all board configurations.

 We can use the same backtracking logic from N-Queens problem.
 The main difference between N-Queens and N-Queens II lies in the output, but the backtracking approach to finding the solutions is the same.

+### Overview: Backtracking

+**Backtracking** is a problem-solving technique that involves incrementally building candidates for solutions and abandoning those that fail to satisfy the problem's constraints.
+It's often implemented using recursion and is particularly useful for solving puzzles like Sudoku, N-Queens, and crosswords.
+The key idea is to explore all possible configurations and backtrack whenever a partial solution cannot be completed to a valid solution.